sainsb/tilecannon/README.md

 * At my agency we do a lot of caching.
 * We write code in Python and C#.NET
 * We mainly use ArcGIS Server to create caches (lots of air photos)
+* We utilize bundled cache.
 * We run Windows web servers and IIS.
-* We've graduated from exploded cache to bundled cache.
-* I (personally) am very sick of ArcGIS Server.

-We also kinda like all the kool kids with their Tilemills, Mapboxes and UTFGrids.
+* ArcGIS Server is mostly super overkill.
+* We like Tilemill, Mapbox, Mapnik, Carto CSS, UTFGrids etc.

-To this end, I've written this tileserver to be a swiss army knife for serving both mbtiles files and ESRI bundled cache.
+To this end, I've written this tileserver to be a swiss army knife for serving mbtiles, UTFGrids, and ESRI bundled cache.

 Todo
 ----